A Talent Acquisition Leader's Guide to the Weekly Exec Meeting

 What Executives care about: Executives want their problems solved.
 If you don’t close out the previous issues, it will be difficult to build trust in your ability to solve future ones.
 Hearing their feedback and closing it out in successive meetings is a clear way to win credibility as a problem solver in talent

-What a Recruiting Leader Should Do: Review the status of action items from previous meetings.
-Highlight what has been resolved and how, providing specific metrics and feedback to demonstrate progress.
-Post mortem where necessary.
+What a Recruiting Leader should do: Review the status of action items from previous meetings.
+Highlight what has been resolved and how, providing specific metrics and feedback to demonstrate progress post mortem where necessary.

 Forecasted Issues and Proactive Solutions